Jamal Benomar: Special Envoy for Yemen

 In Yemen, Benomar served for four years as the UN Secretary-General's Special Envoy.
 Benomar led the Office of the Special Envoy of the Secretary-General for Yemen, where he worked "to facilitate the combined efforts of the international community to promote a democratic transition in the country".
 Benomar brokered the country's Transition Agreement in November 2011, facilitated the successful conclusion of the National Dialogue Conference in January 2014, which took 10 months of deliberations, and mediated the Peace and National Partnership Agreement in September 2014.
 Benomar facilitated a new round of negotiations, in February and March.
+During that time Benomar became one of the only foreign diplomats ever to meet Abdulmalik al-Houthi in person.

 The talks were close to a conclusion, when on March 25, 2015, the Saudis intervened militarily.
 Less than a month later, Benomar resigned.
 In a statement delivered to the press following his final briefing on Yemen to the Security Council, Benomar condemned "systematic acts of obstruction" and warned against "interference and coercion from outside forces".
 "I stressed [to the Security Council] that getting the political process back on track and achieving lasting peace and stability in Yemen could only be reached through Yemeni-led peaceful negotiations, where Yemenis could determine their future," he said.

-Benomar warned that Yemen’s conflict could become an “Iraq-Libya-Syria” scenario if either side pushes for control of the country, prompting the U.N.
+Benomar warned that Yemen's conflict could become an “Iraq-Libya-Syria” scenario if either side pushes for control of the country, prompting the U.N.
 Security Council to threaten further measures if the hostilities do not end.
 “It would be an illusion to think that the Houthis could mount an offensive and succeed in taking control of the entire country.
 It would be equally false to think that President Hadi could assemble sufficient forces to liberate the country from the Houthis.
 Any side that would want to push the country in either direction would be inviting a protracted conflict in the vein of an Iraq-Libya-Syria combined scenario,” he said.
 The statement sparked outrage among the Saudis and their Gulf allies, who poured scorn on Benomar in the Arabic-speaking media.

-Qatar
+Publications and Media Appearances

-On July 20, 2018, Politico reported that in a California court filing that week, Republican fundraiser Elliott Broidy had accused Benomar as serving as an undeclared agent of Qatar.
-Broidy "cited unspecified evidence turned up during discovery as the basis for those claims."
-Broidy's filing "claims Benomar is evading service of a subpoena and that seeks permission to serve him by email or mail."
+Benomar has authored numerous publications over the course of his career dealing with governance, rule of law, constitution writing, and peace building.
+These have ranged from editorial pieces which have appeared in The Guardian and Newsweek, to scholarly articles in academic journals such as the Journal of Democracy and Third World Quarterly.
+Benomar also writes for the International Center for Dialogue Initiatives's monthly publication Diplomacy Now.

-To avoid being subject to the lawsuit, Benomar retroactively asserted immunity as a Moroccan diplomat.
-According to a U.S. national security official, "Morocco's effort is a transparent scam.
-Its effort to shield a Qatari agent from prosecution could do serious damage to its relationship with the U.S."
+Benomar has also appeared on TV news programs on several networks, including CNN, BBC, and Al Jazeera.